Civic Leadership Virtual Collaboratory

 Angela Carr Klitzsch

-Angela Carr Klitzsch (Discussant), is CEO, Women4Change.
-Angela Carr Klitzsch is a successful executive leader and civil servant with more than 20 years experience building consensus and engaging in collective impact efforts focused on community, workforce and economic development.
+Angela Carr Klitzsch (Discussant), is CEO of Women4Change.
+Carr Klitzsch is a successful executive leader and civil servant with more than 20 years experience building consensus and engaging in collective impact efforts focused on community, workforce and economic development.
+Read her most recent Op-Ed, “Malala Day Puts Focus on Women and Children.”

 Read Bio